The number of deaths among Lilly Lake residents

 P Purposelessness

-A Anxiety, agitation, unable to sleep or sleeping all the time
+A Anxiety, agitation, unable to sleep or sleeping all the

 T Trapped, as if there's no way out